Ohtani strikes out 8 on 117 pitches, Angels beat Rangers 3-2

 ANAHEIM, Calif.
+(AP) — Shohei Ohtani’s outing almost met an early end when he was struck by a comebacker in the first inning.
+Instead, he recovered and threw his most pitches since coming stateside in 2018.

-(AP) — Shohei Ohtani allowed two runs, struck out eight and threw a stateside career-high 117 pitches in seven innings, and the Los Angeles Angels beat the Texas Rangers 3-2 Friday night.
+Ohtani allowed two runs, struck out eight and fired 117 pitches in seven innings as the Los Angeles Angels beat the Texas Rangers 3-2 Friday night.

+The Japanese two-way star — who leads the majors with 42 homers — originally was supposed to start on Tuesday against the New York Yankees, but that was pushed back a couple of days after he was hit in the right hand by a pitch last Saturday against San Diego.

+He was hit in the same hand on a sharp grounder by Nate Lowe on Friday, but hr was able to shake it off after being looked at by the trainers and throwing a couple warmup pitches.

-The Japanese two-way star leads the majors with 42 homers and dropped his ERA to 2.97.
-He went at least seven innings for the fifth time in 20 starts this season.
+Ohtani went at least seven innings for the fifth time in 20 starts this season and lowered his ERA to 2.97.
 He reached at least 100 pitches for the fourth time in 32 big league starts.
 His previous high pitch count was 110 against Tampa Bay on May 20, 2018.

 The last time Ohtani (9-1) threw at least 117 pitches was his last regular-season game in the Japanese League, when he had 124 for the Nippon Ham Fighters against Sapporo in October of 2017.

+“I felt good for the most part,” Ohtani said through his interpreter.
+“I could have gone another inning longer if not for the two walks and a couple long at-bats.”

-In his 11th start at Angel Stadium this season, Ohtani’s only bad pitch came in the second inning, when Jason Martin drove a fastball over the wall in right-center on the first pitch of the at-bat for a tying two-run homer.
+Ohtani is 8-0 in his last 13 starts and is the first Angels pitcher to win at least eight straight in a season since C.J.
+Wilson had a nine-game run in 2013.
+His only bad pitch came in the second inning, when Jason Martin drove a fastball over the wall in right-center on the first pitch of the at-bat for a tying two-run homer.

 Texas had runners on second and third with one out in the fourth, but Ohtani struck out Martin and got Leody Taveras to ground out to first to end the inning.

-It looked like Ohtani might have a short night after he was hit on his right hand by Nate Lowe on a comebacker in the first inning, but he was able to shake it off and stayed in.
-Ohtani was originally scheduled to pitch Tuesday night, but his start was pushed back three days after he was hit in the same hand by a pitch in last Saturday’s game against San Diego.
+In the seventh, the Rangers had runners on first and second with two outs, but Isiah Kiner-Falefa’s grounder ended it.

+“We pressured him the one inning, but he made some pretty good pitches,” Rangers manager Chris Woodward said.
+“He reached back when he needed to.
+He’s good, always composed and has amazing stuff.”

 Ohtani — who is 6-0 in his last eight starts — allowed seven hits and walked two.
 He also had two pitches of 100 mph, marking the first time he had done that for the Angels since he had eight in his first start on April 4 against the Chicago White Sox.